Amit Dutta

-Amit Dutta (born 1977 in Jammu) is an Indian experimental filmmaker and writer.
-He is considered to be one of the most significant contemporary practitioners of experimental cinema, known for his distinctive style of filmmaking rooted in field-research and personal symbolism resulting in images that are visually rich and acoustically stimulating.
+Amit Dutta is an Indian experimental filmmaker and writer who was born in 1977 in Jammu.
+He is considered to be one of the most significant contemporary practitioners of experimental cinema, known for his distinctive style of film-making rooted in field research and personal symbolism, resulting in images that are visually rich and acoustically stimulating.
 His works mostly deal with subjects of art history, ethno-anthropology, and cultural inheritance through cinema.

+In 2007, the film critic Jonathan Rosenbaum included his short film Kramasha in his personal list of the one thousand essential films of all time.
+In 2024, Richard Brody, writing for the Newyorker named his first feature film Nainsukh (2010) among the best biographical films ever made.

 Life and career

 Amit Dutta graduated from the Film and Television Institute of India, Pune in 2004.

 He has taught at the National Institute of Design (NID), Ahmedabad.
 In 2015, he joined the Indian Institute of Advanced Study (IIAS), Shimla as a Tagore fellow.

 Early works

 Amit Dutta began his career making several short experimental films which critics described as "without precedents except probably for a distant echo of Sergey Parajanov's avant-garde play with childhood memories, making the director probably the most singular and idiosyncratic in the world."
 His montages are considered as baffling the eye and the urge to interpret, being interwoven with a complex labyrinth of allusions from historical reminiscences, fairytales, children's stories, texture etc.